noamba/SB_NLP/README.md

 - Add type annotation to allow static type checking with mypy.
 - Refactor to simplify and by that reduce bug-risk and increase maintainability and extendability.
-- Optimize speed and memory footprint of the initial match-phrase creation.
+- Optimize speed and memory footprint of the initial match-phrase objects creation.
 - Deploy to AWS.
 - For a more complicated application and/or additional dev and deployment requirements I would consider `poetry` and/or `conda` to manage packages.